How to Understand The Design of Mainframes

 Input/Output (I/O)

 To emphasize the point about I/O, notice how much of this mainframe is dedicated to I/O drawers.
-Roughly 45% of the components in this mainframe, by how the cabinet is filled at least, are for I/O processing.
+Roughly 45% of the components in this mainframe, by how the cabinet is filled, are at least for I/O processing.

 The Hardware Utilization Benefits of Mainframes